 100% Tuition Thomas More Scholarship

 New students should also consider applying for the Thomas More Scholarship, a 100% tuition scholarship for students interested in dedicating their career to public service.
-Applications are separate from other applications, and are due by February 16th of each year.
+Applications are separate from the admissions application, and are due by February 1st of each year.

 Scholarship Retention Data